ThugsFinance/cloiinkcoin.com/src/content/contributing/translation-program/translation-guide/index.md

 ---
-title: A guide to translating ethereum.org
+title: A guide to translating cloiinkcoin.com
 lang: en
-description: How to help with ethereum.org translations
+description: How to help with cloiinkcoin.com translations
 sidebar: true
 ---

-# Translating ethereum.org guide {#translating-ethereum-guide}
+# Translating cloiinkcoin.com guide {#translating-cloiinkcoin-guide}

 If you're new to the translation program and are hesitant to jump in, here are some FAQs that can help you begin.
 Use this guide to find answers to the most common queries.